Images - Children

 You should exercise care, caution and sensitivity about this, but there is no need to overreact and ban the use of photos of children altogether.
 Some widely publicised extreme viewpoints and a general fear of paedophiles have caused some confusion about this.
 There is no reason why you shouldn't include, for example, pictures of groups of children enjoying church activities on your website, but...

-- Check with parents/guardians first, and vital if you are not sure of a child's background and family history.
+- Check with parents/guardians first.
+This is vital if you are not sure of a child's background and family history.
 There may be very good reasons for not using images which include a particular child.

 - Obviously you would avoid using pictures which any child or parent might find embarrassing.